 What you are looking at is a 16 year old side of man beef.
 No fat, no grizzle, just a lean, robust cup of stew.
 This guy is a tip-over-Fred-Flintstone’s-car-at-the-drive-in type of beefy hunk.
-This guy is me, and none of these statements are true.
+This guy is me.

 The rented tuxedo you see in this photo, otherwise known as “Full High School Prom Regalia” will hereafter be referred to as ‘That Thing’.
 I was wearing That Thing because I had foolishly surmised that I would have a rockin’ good time at a high school prom, and that it would go in the books as a solid investment of my time and precious, limited funds.
 I was wrong.

 That Thing is a large part of what makes this photo so special, but it’s not the tux alone that pushes the image into wildly-embarrassing territory.
 Things you should keep in mind: That Thing cost me at least two weeks’ pay to rent, was not remotely comfortable, and did not get me laid, despite the message conveyed in the professionally created Tuxedo Junction posters that suggested that this particular 4-piece miracle would grant me supernatural sex powers.

 DORK RANKING: That Thing is not what makes this photo super dorky, but it’s an integral part of it.